US Army Small Ships Section

 The US Army Small Ships Section was an improvised civilian fleet mobilized by Douglas MacArthur to provide logistical support to Allied Operations in the Pacific War.
-Between 1942 and 1945, over 4,372 Allied Merchant seaman served aboard commandeered civilian vessels "from Buna to the Philippines" - providing critical logistics under enemy fire.
+Between 1942 and 1945, over 4,372 Allied Merchant seaman served aboard commandeered civilian vessels "from Buna to the Philippines" – providing critical logistics under enemy fire.

 History

-During the Philippines campaign, the Japanese offensive led to the entrapment of US Forces at Bataan - beyond the reach of assistance from a stretched United States Navy.
-As the campaign wore on, explorers John and Adam Fahnestock conceived the idea of improvising a civilian fleet to deliver supplies to the entrenched forces, under the codename 'Mission X.' From an affluent yachting family, their acquaintance with President Roosevelt may have played a role in the mission's ultimate authorisation.
+During the Philippines campaign, the Japanese offensive led to the entrapment of US Forces at Bataan – beyond the reach of assistance from a stretched United States Navy.
+As the campaign wore on, explorers John ("Sheridan") and Adam ('Bruce") Fahnestock conceived the idea of improvising a civilian fleet to deliver supplies to the entrenched forces, under the codename 'Mission X.' From an affluent yachting family, their acquaintance with President Roosevelt may have played a role in the mission's ultimate authorisation.

-On arriving in Melbourne, the Allied withdrawal from the Philippines led to the expansion of the ‘Mission X’ mandate into a broader logistical focus - formalised as an official Section of the Transportation Service stationed in Melbourne.
-Under the leadership of the Fahnestocks and Arthur R. Wilson, and with the support of Macarthur - the Section assumed a wider role in delivering ammunition, medical supplies and food to positions beyond the reach of conventional deep draft ships.
-From May 1942, the Section operated from Macarthur's Headquarters in the Grace Building - assembling an improvised flotilla at No. 10 Pier in Walsh Bay.
-Recruiting civilians deemed too young, old, or infirm for military service, the fleet grew to commandeer a flotilla of 35 fishing trawlers under Lend-Lease - ultimately expanding to include Dutch freighters and a First World War destroyer.
+On arriving in Melbourne, the Allied withdrawal from the Philippines led to the expansion of the ‘Mission X’ mandate into a broader logistical focus – formalised as an official Section of the Transportation Service stationed in Melbourne.
+Under the leadership of the Fahnestocks and Arthur R. Wilson, and with the support of Macarthur – the Section assumed a wider role in delivering ammunition, medical supplies and food to positions beyond the reach of conventional deep draft ships.
+From May 1942, the Section operated from Macarthur's Headquarters in the Grace Building – assembling an improvised flotilla at No. 10 Pier in Walsh Bay.
+Recruiting civilians deemed too young, old, or infirm for military service, the fleet grew to commandeer a flotilla of 35 fishing trawlers under Lend-Lease – ultimately expanding to include Dutch freighters and a First World War destroyer.

-On the 18th of October 1942, the Section conducted its first amphibious assault - deploying the 128th Infantry Regiment ashore near Buna.
+On the 18th of October 1942, the Section conducted its first amphibious assault – deploying the 128th Infantry Regiment ashore near Buna.
 Here, a vessel from the Section was notably commandeered by Major Archibald Roosevelt to supply critical artillery during the Battle of Scout Ridge.